ecsyjs/ecsy/docs/manual/Getting-started.md

 ```

 ## What's next?
-This was just a quick overview on how things are structured using ECSY, but we encourage you to read the extended explainers for each feature ECSY provides:
+This was just a quick overview on how things are structured using ECSY, but we encourage you to [read the architecture documentation](/manual/Architecture) for more detailed information.

-- **TODO**